@traversable/valibot

 Compared to the rest of the library, it's fairly "low-level", so unless you're doing something pretty advanced you probably won't need to use it directly.

-Let's write a function that takes an arbitrary valibot schema as input and stringifies it.
+Let's write a function that takes an arbitrary valibot schema, and generates mock data that satisfies the schema (a.k.a. a "faker").

 switch (true) {